 Marantz is therefore an old name when it comes to the manufacture and marketing of audio devices.

-Since 2018, Marantz production happens in Japan and the company continues to improve its receiver models.
+For many years, Marantz has produced world-class receivers, like the Marantz 2270.
+Since 2018, Marantz’s produces their products in Japan and the company continues to improve its receiver models.
 Some of the features that are new or have been added to improve the receivers include:

 - HDCP 2.3 all HDMI inputs/outputs